Charging your electric vehicle in Europe

 Another pan-European network, Allego, offers more than 34,000 charge points.
 While some of those are in motorway service areas, you will also find them in McDonald’s restaurants, Geant Casino supermarkets and Postillion hotels.
 Payments can be made via Allego’s Smoov app, or by contactless or charge cards.

-NewMotion, a member of the Shell Group, also operates a pan-European EV charging service.
-Access to over 250,000 public charge points is via a charge card.
+NewMotion, a member of the Shell Group, also operates a pan-European EV charging service giving you access to over 250,000 public charge points via a charge card.

 - Driving in Europe checklist